Prasathdv/50projectsin50days/README.md

 **Today's Progress**: Completed Hidden Search project using HTML, CSS and JS.

 **Thoughts:** Learned CSS transitions transforms and translate properties.
 In JS learned toggle method.

+### Day 5: December 13.
+Sunday

+**Today's Progress**: Completed Blurry Loading project using HTML, CSS and JS.

+**Thoughts:** Learned CSS filter method to blur an image and added a 3rd party function scale() to maap one range of numbers with other range.
+This is mainly used to blur image while number counter increases and viceversa.